brucruz/headshare-community-web/src/components/UploadModal/contents.md

 - also: the button is not clear that it also is saving the other fields
 - after the mutation is done, it redirects the user to the published post

-7. main media (useMemo)
+4. main media (useMemo)

-- a constant that is assigned from postMainMedia (or a main media already linked to a post in the server) or uploadedInfoMainMedia (or a media recently uploaded to server)
+- [x] a constant that is assigned from postMainMedia (or a main media already linked to a post in the server) or uploadedInfoMainMedia (or a media recently uploaded to server)

-8. remove post main media (useCallback)
+5. remove post main media (useCallback)

-- updates a post to a empty main media state
+- [x] updates a post to a empty main media state

-9. handle remove tag from post (useCallback)

-- resets the post tags to a new state without the clicked tag
-- update post mutation to register the new state in the server

-10. handle select tag (useCallback)

-- resets the post tags to a new state including the clicked tag
-- update post mutation to register the new state in the server

 ## So.. what to do?